Grammatical gender: As agreement or concord

+Natural gender

+Natural gender refers to the gender of most animals and people, while grammatical gender refers to certain phonetic characteristics (the sounds at the end, or beginning) of a noun.
+Among other lexical items, the definite article changes its form according to this categorization.

 As an example, we consider Spanish, a language with two gender categories: "natural" vs "grammatical".
 "Natural" gender can be masculine or feminine, while "grammatical" gender can be masculine, feminine, or neuter.
 This third, or "neuter" gender is reserved for abstract concepts derived from adjectives: such as lo bueno, lo malo ("that which is good/bad").
-Natural gender refers to the biological sex of most animals and people, while grammatical gender refers to certain phonetic characteristics (the sounds at the end, or beginning) of a noun.
-Among other lexical items, the definite article changes its form according to this categorization.
 In the singular, the article is: el (masculine), and la (feminine).
 (Note: Exception: Feminine nouns beginning with stressed a-, like águila "eagle", also take the article el despite their feminine gender (el águila "the eagle").
 This does not happen if the noun is preceded by an adjective (la bella águila "the beautiful eagle"), or in the plural (las aguilas "the eagles").)
-Thus, in "natural gender", nouns referring to sexed beings who are male beings carry the masculine article, and female beings the feminine article (agreement).
+Thus, in "natural gender", nouns referring to beings who are male beings carry the masculine article, and female beings the feminine article (agreement).